goranbrostrom/Madrid_22/README.md

 # Paper for presentation in Madrid, March 2022

+Now Bourgeois-Pichat and the log-cube transform are erased, but the present state of *paper4.pdf* chaotic.
+No text is updated, only some text is removed.

-The file *paper3.pdf* is the result of this project.
-Note the time stamp on the front page, the report is updated regularly for some time.
+The file *paper3.pdf* is the old result of the project.
+Note the time stamp on the front page, this report is *not* updated for some time.